 Guillaume Herbaut, French photographer, member of Agence VU’ since 2021, based in Paris.

-Guillaume Herbaut, born in 1970, lives and works in Paris.
-In addition to commissions for the press, his documentary work takes him to places steeped in history where he questions the symbols and memory in order to reveal their invisible dramas: Chernobyl, Auschwitz, Nagasaki and more recently the conflict in Ukraine.
-His photographs have been exhibited at the Jeu de Paume, the Maison Rouge and in numerous festivals.
-He has received several awards, including two World Press, a Visa d’or, the Niépce prize 2011 and, in 2016, the Bayeux-Calvados prize for war correspondents, web journalism category, for his travelogue in Ukraine produced by Arte Info.
-The same year, he published 7/7, l’ombre des vivants at La Martinière editions.
-In 2018, his work is exhibited at the Grande Arche du Photojournalisme in Paris under the title “Pour Mémoire”.
+In addition to orders for the press, his documentary work takes him to places full of history whose symbols and memory he questions in order to reveal their invisible tragedies: Chernobyl, Auschwitz, Nagasaki and recently, the conflict in Ukraine.
+His photographs have been exhibited at the Jeu de Paume, the Maison Rouge, the Grande Arche du Photojournalisme and many festivals.
+He has received several awards, including three World Press, a Visa d’or, the 2011 Niépce prize and, in 2016, the Bayeux-Calvados prize for war correspondents, web journalism category, for his travelogue in Ukraine produced by Arte Info.
+His book Ukraine, Terre Désirée, published by Éditions Textuel in 2022, traces the origins of the conflict through twenty years of reporting.

 Ramdam, a bi-monthly media that has been covering cultural news in Occitania for more than 25 years, is the media partner of Guillaume Herbaut’s residence.